Technical Aesthetics: Editorial Leadership

-From its inception in 1964, the journal was led by founding editor-in-chief Yuri B. Solovyov.
-Solovyov, a trained architect, was also the first director of VNIITE.
+From its inception in 1964, the journal was led by founding editor-in-chief Yuri B. Soloviev.
+Soloviev, a trained architect, was also the first director of VNIITE.
 He was a central figure in Soviet industrial design who guided the magazine’s focus on design theory and practice both in the USSR and abroad.
 He also served as head of the Soviet Designers' Union.
 Under his leadership (1964–1990), the journal showcased research in ergonomics, design methodology, and the history of design.

 Among the most influential contributors was Selim O. Khan‑Magomedov, a renowned historian of Soviet avant-garde architecture and design, who published seminal articles linking contemporary design with 1920s modernist ideas.
 Khan-Magomedov’s work in the magazine helped revive interest in constructivist design principles and highlighted the continuity between avant-garde theory and Soviet industrial design.

 Another key voice was Larisa Zhadova ', an art historian whose essays on Western designers such as Mario Bellini, Ettore Sottsass, and Tomás Maldonado played a crucial role in introducing international design discourse to Soviet readers.
 Her writings helped shape the worldview of a new generation of Soviet designers during the 1960s.

 Vladimir Zinchenko, a prominent psychologist and one of the founding figures of Soviet engineering psychology, led the ergonomics department at VNIITE for over 15 years and also served as an editor of Technical Aesthetics.
 His work bridged psychology and industrial design, and he authored the first ergonomics textbook published in the USSR, laying the foundation for human-centered design practices in Soviet industry.

 Notable deputy editors included Zhanna Fedoseyeva and Svetlana Silvestrova, who contributed to the journal's popularity.
 Thanks in part to their editorial efforts and the efforts of Solovyev as the main editor, the journal’s circulation reached its peak during the 1970s and 1980s, reflecting its growing influence within Soviet design and intellectual circles.
-In the final years of publication, Leonid Kuzmichev succeeded Solovyov as editor-in-chief, leading the journal from November 1990 until its closure.
+In the final years of publication, Leonid Kuzmichev succeeded Soloviev as editor-in-chief, leading the journal from November 1990 until its closure.